The Last of Us HBO review - A strong, worthwhile adaptation

 Here’s hoping the rest of Joel and Ellie’s story gets the same treatment.

-The Last of Us begins streaming on HBO Max in the US on 15 January 2023, and on Binge in Australia beginning 16 January 2023.
+The Last of Us is streaming now on HBO Max in the US, and on Binge in Australia.

 Four stars: ★★★★